 The direct answer to this question is yes.
 However, most individuals who receive disability benefits do not pay any or are only required to pay a small portion of taxes.
-Arkansas is one of many states that only taxes a portion of disability based on the household income.
+Social Security Disability is only partially taxable in Arkansas, based on you and your family's total income.

 Since the taxable amount is based on household income, this will vary from household to household.
 The best way to understand how much you will be required to pay is to look at the graphs below.